 5 Tips for Bonding with Your Cat

 Whether you’re about to adopt a skittish kitty or just want to strengthen the relationship with your current cat, working on the human-feline bond is always a good idea.
-Bonding with a pet is a rewarding experience.
+Bonding with your cat is a rewarding experience.

 If you’re unsure how to go about building that bond, we’ve put together a list of our top five tips.
 You may have to adjust them according to your relationship with your cat, but you’re sure to find inspiration no matter what stage you are at.